-OK, so if you’ve landed on this particular post then you’re probably here looking for information about Shazam!, specifically the answer to the question: Who is Shazam?
+If you have landed on this particular post then you are probably here looking for information about Shazam!; specifically the answer to the question: Who is Shazam?

-Well, if you’re not so familiar with the comic book super hero then you might want to read on, for I have the answers.
+Well, if you are not so familiar with the comic book/movie super hero then you might want to read on, for I have the answers.
+I have many answers.

 Who is Shazam?